itishhanda/itish-blog/index.md

 permalink: /
 ---

-# Welcome to itish's blog!
+# Welcome to itish-blog

 Hi!
-I'm itish, and this is my personal blog where I will document my processes and my experience exploring computer science and programming
+I'm itish, and this is my personal blog, I will be documented my progress in programming and computer science over time